davidpagnon/Sports2D/README.md

 - Use `--multiperson false`: Can be used if one single person is present in the video.
 Otherwise, persons' IDs may be mixed up.
 - Use `--mode lightweight`: Will use a lighter version of RTMPose, which is faster but less accurate.
 - Use `--det_frequency 50`: Will detect poses only every 50 frames, and track keypoints in between, which is faster.
-- Use `--load_trc <path_to_file_px.trc>`: Will use pose estimation results from a file instead of running detection and pose estimation.
-Useful if you want to use different parameters for pixel to meter conversion or angle calculation.
+- Use `--load_trc <path_to_file_px.trc>`: Will use pose estimation results from a file.
+Useful if you want to use different parameters for pixel to meter conversion or angle calculation without running detection and pose estimation all over.

 <br>